-- Health and Human Serivces, Sport and Recreation Victoria
+- Health and Human Services, Sport and Recreation Victoria

 - Australian Department of Veterans’ Affairs

-- Victorian Minister for Sport, Women in Sport and Recreation Advisory Group
+- Member, Victorian Minister for Sport, Inquiry into Women and Girls in Sport and Active Recreation

 Hanlon, C., Morris, T. & Nabbs, S. (2014).
 Program provider’s perspective: Recruitment and retention strategies for women in physical activity programs.
 Sport Management Review 17(2), 133-144.